 The structure of TRE's key governance bodies is shown in Figure 10.

-Figure 10: Governance oversight and reporting lines at 31 December 2022
+Figure 10: Governance oversight and reporting lines at 31 December 2023 setting, promoting and demonstrating TRE's culture, vision and values;

 The Board maintains ultimate responsibility for overseeing the running of TRE.
 Its responsibilities include: